sungsoo-ahn/2025/_posts/2025-04-28-visualprop.md

 models reach the estimated level of a toddler with respect to caricature recognition and the shape bias on common objects.
 For the shape bias on novel objects, the best models are close to toddlers.
-However, most of the considered models use bio-implausible data: a lot more diverse images, labels, millions of aligned language utterances, color-jittered images, adversarial samples...
-Models trained with comparable egocentric visual images (VC-1, VIP, R3M) perform poorly on all benchmarks.
-Despite all these *cheats*, ML models still perform poorly on configural sensitivity and the proposed side-view bias compared to toddlers and adults, suggesting there is room for improvements.
+However, most of the considered models use bio-implausible data: a lot more diverse images, labels, millions of aligned language utterances, adversarial samples, etc...
+Models trained with egocentric visual images comparable to humans (VC-1, VIP, R3M) perform poorly on all benchmarks.
+In addition, other ML models still perform poorly on configural sensitivity and the proposed side-view bias compared to toddlers and adults, suggesting there is room for improvements.
 We can not conclude on the performance of toddlers for configural sensitivity for the considered task.
-However, given the emerging sensitivity of toddlers <d-cite key="augustine2011parts"></d-cite> and the amplitude of the difference between models and adults, we presume that ML models are likely inferior to toddlers.
+However, given the emerging configural sensitivity of toddlers <d-cite key="augustine2011parts"></d-cite> and the amplitude of the difference between models and adults, we presume that ML models are likely inferior to toddlers.

-We found that object recognition ability positively correlate with caricature recognition, which also positively correlates with a strong shape bias.
+We found that object recognition abilities positively correlate with caricature recognition, which also positively correlates with a strong shape bias.
 This suggests that these properties are connected in ML models.
 However, it does not mean that increasing the shape bias systematically leads to better recognition abilities, as evidenced by the Noisy-Student model (high shape bias, relatively low caricature recognition) and prior works <d-cite key="hermann2020origins"></d-cite>.
-Furthermore, showing a shape bias spurs the side-view bias and the configural sensitivity, but it is far from enough to reach the level of humans.
-Thus, we speculate the shape bias may be a first milestone of visual learning, on the way to generalizing objects based on the relative arrangement of parts.
+Furthermore, showing a shape bias correlates with the side-view bias and the configural sensitivity, but it is far from enough to reach the level of humans.
+Thus, we speculate that the shape bias may be a first milestone of visual learning, on the way to generalizing objects based on the relative arrangement of parts.